cyberbotics/webots-doc/reference/robot.md

 **Description**

 This function can be used to get [Joystick](joystick.md), [Keyboard](keyboard.md) and [Mouse](mouse.md) input without calling the `wb_robot_step` function.
-This function is blocking and will return as soon as an event which type is defined by the `event_type` argument happens (the list of available type is defined in [this table](#helper-enumeration-to-interpret-the-event_type-argument-and-return-value-of-the-wb_robot_wait_input_device_event-function)).
+This function is blocking and will return as soon as an event which type is defined by the `event_type` argument happens (the list of available types is defined in [this table](#helper-enumeration-to-interpret-the-event_type-argument-and-return-value-of-the-wb_robot_wait_input_device_event-function)).
 It is possible to combine event types in order to return as soon as one of the event happens:
 ```
 int returned_event = wb_robot_wait_input_device_event(WB_KEYBOARD_EVENT | WB_JOYSTICK_BUTTON_EVENT, 1000);